w3f/polkadot-spec/docs/sect-finality.md

 ###### Definition -def-num- Witness Data {#defn-beefy-witness-data}
 :::definition

-**Signed Commitment Witnesses** contains the commitment and an array indicating which validator of the Polkadot network voted for the statement (but not the signatures themselves).
-The indicators of which validator voted for the statement are just claims and provide no proof.
+**Signed Commitment Witnesses** contains the commitment and an array indicating which validator of the Polkadot network voted for the payload (but not the signatures themselves).
+The indicators of which validator voted for the payload are just claims and provide no proof.
 It also contains the signature of one validator on the commitment, which is used only by the subsampling-based Light Clients.
 The network message is defined in [Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment-witness) and the relayer saves it on the chain of the remote network.

 :::
 ###### Definition -def-num- Light Client {#defn-beefy-light-client}